carefulcomputer/valetudo_voice_prompts/README.md

 # Valetudo Voice Prompts

 Voice prompts for [Valetudo](https://github.com/Hypfer/Valetudo) open source software.
-These prompts are similar to Dreame vacuum so may not work for other devices due to different filenames/prompts.
+These prompts can used on Dreame vacuum so may not work for other devices due to different filenames/prompts.
 Feel free to fork and use for other vacuums.

 Other voice prompts will be added in future.
 First to kick off repo is Terminator voice (T2 folder)